null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/hong_lu_lcb.png)
 ![](charts/hong_lu_lcb_weak.png)

+\+ Decent damage and reliable clashes
-Compared to LCB Outis, LCB Hong Lu has worse damage but marginally more reliable overall clashes.
-S2 and S3 behave similarly and give him a powerful baseline performance.
-Having a (somewhat weak) evade and an easy to proc SP passive certainly aren't unwelcome either.
+\+ S2 and S3 behave similarly and provide a powerful baseline performance

-His kit effects contribute less damage than is standard, but the numbers make him perfectly playable nonetheless.
-The attack power down on S3 also applies on the same turn, making it somewhat limited.
-Of course, there's the miserable S1 again.
+\- Kit effects contribute less damage than is standard
+\- Attack power down on S3 also applies on the same turn, making it somewhat limited

 ---